JaneliaSciComp/msg/README.md

 ## Toy Example

 The toy example is useful to check that MSG and dependencies are installed and functioning correctly.

+To test your installation, run MSG (according to the instructions above, e.g. the Docker instructions) in the `example_MSG_toy` directory, and then compare the `ancestry-prob-par*.tsv` files to those found in `example_results` under the appropriate version of BWA.

+Be sure to adjust `update.cfg` and `msg.cfg` if you wish to test a cluster installation.
+It's best to run `msgUpdateParentals.pl` on a single node (i.e. `cluster=0`), but you can change `msg.cfg` to use `cluster=1` as long as you adjust other cluster job submission options appropriately.

+The toy example requires that you run `msgUpdateParentals.pl` before you run `msgCluster.pl`.

 **Instructions incomplete, pending update**